• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 How long does it take to get a dental bridge?

-A dental bridge may be completed in as little as 2 appointments.
+A dental bridge may be completed in as few as two appointments.
 They may each take about 2 hours.
 The visits are usually 2 weeks apart.

 How long does it take to get used to a dental bridge?

 As with any dental restoration, it may take some time.
-The bridge will feel large and bulky at first, but you shouldn't have any trouble speaking, chewing, or sensing taste, as happens with dentures.
-Most patients get used to having a dental bridge in their mouths after about 2 weeks.
+The bridge will feel large and bulky at first, but you should not have any trouble speaking, chewing, or sensing taste, as happens with dentures.
+Most patients get used to a dental bridge after about 2 weeks.

 How to clean a dental bridge?

 Proper oral hygiene is the most important aspect of care.
-This goes for both your dental work as well as the remaining dentition.
-If the teeth that are supporting your bridge become damaged or infected, you may have to have a new one fitted.
+This applies to both your dental work and the remaining dentition.
+If the teeth supporting your bridge become damaged or infected, you may need a new one fitted.

-Brush and floss your teeth and restoration every day.
+Brush and floss your teeth and restore them every day.
 Gently move the string between the bridge and your gum to remove any food remains.
-Make sure to clean under your dental bridge and between the abutment and neighboring teeth too.
+Make sure to clean under your dental bridge and between the abutment and neighboring teeth, too.
 Keep up with regular check-up appointments and professional cleanings.
-If anything is amiss, it’s best to catch it early on.
+If anything is amiss, it is best to catch it early on.

 How long does a dental bridge last?